Rahul-Thakor-lab/Puzzle3X3/README.md

-# in img folder some Default image.
+# in img folder have some Default image.
    if you add or delete any image then edit respected code in js file